-This three-day Siwa itinerary introduces you to the main tourist attractions, including a trip into the Western Desert for an exhilarating sand safari.
+This three-day Siwa itinerary introduces you to the main tourist attractions, including a journey into the Western Desert for an exhilarating sand safari.

-Depending on when you visit, you may need to re-order the days, to fit in with local opening times.
-For example, the Siwa House Museum is closed on Fridays.
+Depending on when you visit, you might need to re-order the days, to fit in with local opening times.
+For example, the Siwa House Museum closes on Fridays.
 If you fancy spending one or more nights in the desert (recommended), you can easily extend the itinerary too.

 Siwa Itinerary Day 1

 No visit to Siwa would be complete without seeing the ancient 800-year-old fortress town of Shali (Shali Ghadi).
 Brilliantly floodlit at night, this multi-story old town still towers above the modern city.

 Shali residents lived in houses made from ‘kershif’ (a mix of mud bricks, salt and palm logs) until heavy rains in 1926 forced them to move to more conventional homes.
 Today, the Old Mosque is the only building in regular use.
 Infrequent rains are gradually eroding this once thriving town, but it’s still a fascinating place to visit and the most popular of Siwa’s tourist attractions.
 Infrequent rains are gradually eroding this once thriving town, but it’s still a fascinating place to visit and the most popular of Siwa’s tourist attractions.

 Pro Tip: Visit the restored Old Mosque to see its unique chimney-shaped minaret.
 It’s the oldest monument in Shali and the oldest mosque in the world built with kershif.